SSWConsulting/SSW.Rules.Content/rules/sample/rule.md

 ---

-This is an example account to show you what is possible for a rule.
+This is an example rule to show you what is possible for a rule.
 Below you will see everything you need to create an awesome page.

 [Design Guidelines](https://www.ssw.com.au/ssw/logo/ssw/)